Nathan-Benz/Prompt-Reforming-Generator/README.md

 The repository consists of three Jupyter notebooks:

 - Llama_2_Fine_Tuning_using_QLora - One of the fine-tuning methods that we used to create our model using a helpful package in QLora.
-- llama2_fine_tune - An alternative fine-tuning method that we used to generate the model in a different way.
+- llama2_fine_tune - An alternative fine-tuning method that we used to generate the model in a different implementation.
 - llama2_model_testing - This is where we test our model to see how it performs.
+Functionality issues at the moment as Colab keeps crashing when pushing checkpoints.

 ## Packages and Libraries
 ### Hugging Face